Code Enforcement Services

 Waiver of Time

-This agreement permits the City to clean up or secure blighted properties, with the owner agreeing to cover the cleanup costs.
+This is an agreement allows the City to clean up or secure blighted property.
+The owner agrees to cover the cleanup costs.

 Compliance Plan

-An agreement between the property owner and the City to fix violations, pay fees, and follow a set timeline
+An agreement between the property owner and the City that lists repairs, fees, and a timeline for completion.

 Inspection Warrant